 By SCOTT CRAIG

-Scott Craig is manager of media relations at Westmont College.
+Scott Craig works in media relations at Westmont College.